 18. What Is Batch Costing?

-This type of costing is normally used in the bakery, toy, and shoe industry.
-All the items in the batch maintain the same identity all through one or more production stages.
+This type of costing is normally used in the bakery, toy, and shoe industries.
+All the items in the batch maintain the same identity through one or more production stages.
 In this costing, each batch’s cost is separately arrived at.

 19. What Is the Accounting Procedure for Batch Costing?